 The phenomenon isn’t exclusive to large-scale emergencies, either.
 Business-as-usual activities are affected, as well.
 Nonprofits have reported difficulty managing their volunteer populations, often citing the failure of volunteers to complete explicitly agreed-upon assignments.
 Clearly, the challenge for managers in effectively deploying available resources is to ensure that the volunteer (in question) has a proven track record of performing certain tasks within the organization’s established protocols.

 So, then, what can be done to help?
-Strong resource management functionality in emergency management software can make the difference, especially resource assignment functionality that offers a unified way to manage the selection, assignment, dispatch, and rostering of people and assets.
+Strong resource management functionality in emergency and disaster response software can make the difference, especially resource assignment functionality that offers a unified way to manage the selection, assignment, dispatch, and rostering of people and assets.

 Here, dispatchers and managers can define roles for each resource they need and requirements to fulfil those roles.
 And that’s not all: relevant functionality can also give managers the ability to easily find and rank candidates, communicate with and confirm those candidates, as well as create and manage rosters.